-Glow Sticks- Include several in each kid kit.
+Glow Sticks- Include several in each child kits.
 Make sure the kids know how to use them.

-Whistle with lanyard- A must for the kids kit.
-Explain why there is a whistle in there and when they might use them.
+Whistle with lanyard- A must for the child kits.
+Explain to your kids why there is a whistle in there and when they might use want to use them.

 Bin or grab bag- I use small bins with lids under the kids beds.
 Small duffel bags work as well.